Apollo-Level2-Web-Dev/b3-assignment-8/README.md

 ### **2. Overdue Borrow List**

 - **Description**: Track overdue borrowed books.
-Admins can view a list of books that are past the due date for return.
+A list of books that are past the due date for return.

 - **Functionality**:
   - Calculate overdue books based on the due date.